Understanding Sustainable Seafood

-In 2015, the average American ate 15.5 pounds of fish and shellfish, for a total of nearly 5 million pounds.
+In 2019, the average American ate 19.2 pounds of fish and shellfish, an increase of .2 pounds over the year prior.

 Get up-to-date information on the status of some of the nation’s most valuable marine fish harvested in U.S. federal waters as well as U.S. farmed fish that help meet our country’s growing seafood demand.
 Also learn about buying and handling seafood, fraud, and health and nutrition.

 The NOAA Fisheries Seafood Inspection Program provides inspection services to the seafood industry that help them comply with food safety regulations.
 This helps ensure that the seafood on your plate is fresh, safe, and sanitary.